Student portal

 concepts related to unmanned systems technology.

-• The Aerial Evolution Mark Cuss Memorial Scholarship winner will be informed by September 30, and will receive a $5,000 cash contribution
+• The Aerial Evolution Mark Cuss Memorial Scholarship winner will be informed by 1st Oct 2024, and will receive a $5,000 cash contribution.

 • All applicants to the Mark Cuss Scholarship will receive the discounted student rate.